List of World Heritage Sites in Colombia: World Heritage Sites

+UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
+Criteria i through vi are cultural, and vii through x are natural.

 Tentative list

-In addition to sites inscribed on the World Heritage list, member states can maintain a list of tentative sites that they may consider for nomination.
-Nominations for the World Heritage list are only accepted if the site was previously listed on the tentative list.
-As of 2016, Colombia lists eighteen properties on its tentative list:
+In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
+Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
+Colombia has 13 properties on its tentative list.